vsalvino/purepython/README.md

 will hopefully become a rich resource of code snippets.

 To contribute, create three files in the `examples/` directory:
 * `name.md` - where the first line of the file is the title.
-Provide any additional reference info, links, instruction, etc. here.
+Provide a link to the packages on [PyPI](https://pypi.org/) and reference info, links, instruction, etc. here.
 To maintain consistency, please follow the format used by other examples as so:
   ```markdown
   Package Name
   ============